RackHD/docs/docs/contributing.rst

 license (or compatible sublicences for library dependencies).

 We maintain a mailing list at https://groups.google.com/d/forum/rackhd.
-You can visit the group through the web page, or subscribe directly from email by sending email to rackhd+subscribe@googlegroups.com
+You can visit the group through the web page or subscribe directly by sending email to rackhd+subscribe@googlegroups.com

 We also have a #RackHD slack channel at https://codecommunity.slack.com/messages/rackhd/.
-You can get an invite by requesting one at http://community.emccode.com.
+You can receive an invite by requesting one at http://community.emccode.com.

 Project and code repository overview